hugoestradas/hugoestradas/README.md

-### Seasoned Clud and Data/ML Engieer with over 12 years of experience in the IT industry,
+## Seasoned Software & Cloud Engineer with over 12 years of experience in the IT industry.
 #### specializing in the three major cloud platforms: AWS, Azure, and GCP.

 #### Proficient in Databricks and Snowflake, as well Kubernetes and container architectures.